 We did my 5-year-old’s hair up like Mary Walker’s.

 Everyone painted their own uniform from a paper bag.
 Yes, a paper bag, and the kids loved it.
 Hey, you do what you can when you can’t sew well, but the paper bags worked great!
 We also made everyone a paper hat according to their affiliation.

 We were hoping to battle outside, but we were rained out.
 Instead, the kids set up the battlefield cards around the house and stationed the action figures around them.
 The south fired on Fort Sumter.

 The Battle of Shiloh was a fierce one.

 The Battle for Harpers Ferry was a victory for the south.

 The south lost again at Vicksburg.

 The south thought Gettysburg was a sure win, but again the north conquered.

-Finally the south surrendered to General Sherman at Appomattox.
+Finally the south surrendered to General Grant at Appomattox.

 Our Favorite Civil War Songs